Why Transfer Photos out of Flickr?

 If you have registered Flickr before adding it to MultCloud, an authorization page will be redirected to the Flickr website to obtain your permission.

-Same as Flickr, after adding the Google Photos through signing in with Google account, MultCloud needs your authorization as well.
+Same as Flickr, after adding the Google Photos through signing in with a Google account, MultCloud needs your authorization as well.

 3. Transfer Photos from Flickr to Google Photos